Book Review: Secrets at Cedar Cabin

 Already driven by his mission to rescue his sister Ava, kidnapped into the trafficking operation as a teenager, he now feels responsible for Bailey’s protection too.
 Solving the mystery of her mother’s past and finding out who Bailey really is seems to be the key.
 Will this unlikely pair be able to bring down a dangerous human trafficking mogul and save Ava before it’s too late?

 This post contains affiliate links, which means I might make some fancy coffee money at no extra expense to you if you buy something through one of my links.
-Read more about that here
+Read more about that here.

 Thanks to TLC Book Tours for sending me a copy to review.
 All thoughts and opinions are my own.